intelowlproject/IntelOwl/docs/source/Contribute.md

 - `VisualizableTitle`: The representation of a tuple, composed of a title and a value
 - `VisualizableBase`: The representation of a base string.
 Can have a link attached to it and even an icon.
 The background color can be changed.

-Inside a `Visualizer` you can retrieve the reports of both the analyzers and connectors that have been specified inside configuration of the Visualizer itself.
+Inside a `Visualizer` you can retrieve the reports of the analyzers and connectors  that have been specified inside configuration of the Visualizer itself using `.analyzer_reports()` and `.connector_reports()`.
 At this point, you can compose these values as you wish wrapping them with the `Visualizable` classes mentioned before.

 You may want to look at a few existing examples to start to build a new one: